akaur-5/design-projects-portfolio/docs/assignments/A02/index.md

 Point A = Pin

 Point B = Roller

+#### Background Knowledge
+##### What is a Truss?
+A truss is a structural framework made of straight members connected at joints.
+In an ideal truss, members are assumed to be connected by frictionless pins, meaning that each member carries either tension or compression.
+These members work in unison to transfer externally applied loads to supports.

+Key Characteristics:

+1. Shape: the design of the truss is crucial as it prevents distortion under stress and offers stability to the structure.
+2. Load: trusses are designed to carry axial loads (meaning the forces are balanced along the length of the members).
+3. Material: trusses can be composed of various materials, the material composition affects the performance of the overall design.

+Trusses are essential in engineering and architecture for creating lightweight yet strong structures that can support a significant loading across a large spaces.
+Trusses are commonly used in applications such as bridges, roofs, towers, etc.

+##### Truss Stability
+A truss must be geometrically stable so that it can support applied loads without deformation (changing shape or behaving like a mechanism).
+Triangular arrangements are commonly used since it maintains it's shape and the member lengths remain fixed.

+Why Triangles are stronger and more stable than rectangles:

+Triangular geometry makes a truss stable because when a force is applied to one point, the three members work in unison to resist the load primarily through tension and compression.

+Example:

+If a downward force is applied at point A, the force is transferred through the two angled members towards point B and point C. One of more members experience compression, while others experience tension, allowing these forces to balance out within themselves.
+Since all three sides are connected, the triangle cannot change shape without changing the length of at least one member.

+In comparison rectangles behave differently, if a sideways force is applied to a rectangle it can deform into a parallelogram without changing the length of the members.

+Example:

+If a sideways force is applied to point D, the joints can rotate while the four members remain approximately the same length.
+This means that a rectangle by itself does not have enough geometric constraint to maintain it's original shape.
+This also allows the members to experience significant bending when the joints are not properly braced.

+This issue can be easily combated by simply adding a diagonal member to the truss design.

+Example:

+The additional diagonal divides the rectangle into two separate triangles, this change prevents the structure from easily deforming into a parallelogram because the diagonal member constraints the relative position of the joints.

+Moreover, supports provide additional stability to the overall structure.
+A pin support provides two reaction components, while a roller support provides one reaction component.
+Together, the three reaction components prevent rigid-body translation and rotation of the truss.

 ## Decide
 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._